Go Back

 Instructions

-• Prep the portobellos – Preheat your oven to 400°F (200°C).
-Brush portobellos with 1 Tbsp olive oil, season with salt and pepper, and roast for 15 minutes.
-Let cool, then pat dry with paper towels.
-(Soggy mushrooms = soggy pastry = sad vegans)
+• Prepare the portobellos: Preheat oven to 400°F (200°C).
+Brush the portobello mushrooms with 1 tablespoon olive oil, season with salt and pepper, and roast gill-side down for 15 minutes.
+This removes excess moisture and concentrates their flavor.
+Once done, set aside to cool.

-• Bake to glory – Bake for 30-35 minutes until golden brown and flaky.
-Let rest for 10 minutes before slicing (if you can wait that long).
+• Bake to golden perfection: Bake for 35-40 minutes until the pastry is puffed and deeply golden.
+Let rest for 10 minutes before slicing to allow the filling to set.

 Notes